-Each proposal submitted under the Research Enhancement Awards Program will be evaluated by out-of-state reviewers from Space/Aerospace fields, but not generally by an expert in any subject area.
+Each proposal submitted under the Research Enhancement Awards Program will be evaluated by out-of-state reviewers from Space/Aerospace fields with knowledge of NASA Space Grant goals and restrictions, but not generally by an expert in any subject area.
 Sufficient information must be clearly stated by the proposer to allow the reviewer to make an informed judgment.
 Failure to supply the appropriate information will lead to lower scores and non-funding of the project.
 Proposals will be evaluated using the following criteria which are reflective of LaSPACE Goals and Objectives and the NASA Mission.